AnimeshSamal/ieunited.github.io/index.md

     <div class="content">
       <img src="image/branch.jpg" style="width:100%">
       <h3>Our Batch</h3>
-      <p>It may not be the best branch,may not have high placement,but one thing you will find is true friendship.From occupying the whole canteen
-      to celebrate everyone's birthday like a family till standing beside each other in time of need,It's I&E here.Most of the students that joined in this batch cover mostly all region of Odisha and even from some other
-        state.We hopefully abide by the "Unity in Diversity" rule.Students are not just cooperative but also talented.Family in other terms is I&E.
-      "I&E is not just an emotion we play together,we laugh together,we live together." </p>
+      <p>This batch of 2019-23 consists of immensely talented and ambitious students comprising of various corners of India.They formed a small bond amongst themselves with love and care.From occupying the whole canteen to celebrate everyone's birthday like a family till standing beside each other in time of need,It's I&E here.Most of the students that joined in this batch cover mostly all region of Odisha and even from some other state.We hopefully abide by the "Unity in Diversity" rule.Students are not just cooperative but also talented.We made a small family with a name and i&E United is where its cherished."I&E is not just an emotion we play together,we laugh together,we live together." </p>
     </div>
   </div>
   <div class="column">
     <div class="content">
       <img src="image/induction.jpg"  style="width:100%">
       <h3>Induction</h3>
-      <p>Just soon we got enrolled in our college ,the first 21 days were arranged under the college authorities for us to get acquanted with the college atmosphere .As the transition phase from school days to college days is a difficult thing for any student, the college staffs and senior made our journey easy by interacting with us and showing us the college clubs.Various things happened within this 21 days .As students were outside Bhubaneswar,so we were also introduced to various tourist and useful places in Bhubaneswar such like Dhauligiri,Barunei and Nandankanan.We just not got familiar with the place but also made friends with each other.It was a memorable journey for all of us as we get such a platform to present each of us infront of senior and batchmate.</p>
+      <p>After getting admission,the college authorities arranged for a 21 days induction program for us to get acquainted with college and its atmosphere.The college staffs and seniors warmly welcomed us.Various clubs give their introduction and motivated us to join them.A small neighbourhood tour was planned too to familiarize us with our college surroundings.
+This was planned just that we will find ease in adusting with the college atmosphere and staffs and seniors</p>
     </div>
   </div>
   <div class="column">